 - Email newsletter

-After creating a lead magnet, you should consider placing it here:
+After creating a lead magnet, you should consider placing it in these places:

-- Blog Posts (embedded in content or at end of post)
+- Blog posts (embedded in content or at the end of the post)

 Your lead magnet builds your email list, and the email list is what you use to promote your future books and products.
-So be sure to set up a great lead magnet and get people onboard!
+So be sure to set up a great lead magnet and get people on board when learning how to promote a book.

-I run regular promotions with my books—at least once every three months—and a great way to leverage this is to use the best of the Book Promo Sites for bringing in sales.
+I run regular promotions with my books—at least once every three months—and a great way to leverage this is to use the best book promo sites for bringing in sales.

-These are the book promo sites we use again and again to rocket to a #1 bestseller every time.
+These are the book promotion sites we use again and again to rocket to a #1 bestseller every time.

 Please NOTE: The results vary depending on the type of book (general audience vs. specific niche).

-You can use these Best Book Promo Ads two ways:
+You can use these promo sites to ways:

-- Launch a new book: Stack up your promo week with book promo ads.
+- Launching a new book: Stack up your promo week with book promo ads.

 How to schedule book promotions:

-The price will vary depending on the category and audience (wide or niche) of your book.
+The price will vary depending on the category and audience of your book.

 Buckbooks